Key takeaways

 The one drawback to 529s is that they have to be used for “qualified education expenses.”
 If you use the money for other purposes, you’ll have to pay taxes, plus an additional 10 percent federal tax penalty on earnings.

 For K-12, 529s can only be used for tuition (and the limit is capped at $10,000 per year).
-But once you get to college, qualified expenses can include things like room and board as well as any school fees, books and tech expenses that are required for school, like the purchase of a laptop.
+But once you get to college, qualified expenses can include housing and meals as well as school fees, books and tech expenses that are required for school.
+But the rules can be a little complicated, so it’s best to consult a tax professional if you have questions.

-But what if your brilliant Lila or Liam gets a full ride—or opts to skip college altogether?
+What if your brilliant Lila or Liam gets a full ride—or opts to skip college altogether?
 All is not lost.
 The beneficiary can be changed to a sibling, another relative—or even to you.
-Have you been thinking about finally getting that second degree?
 529 funds can also be withdrawn without penalty (you would still owe taxes on earnings) if the beneficiary receives a full scholarship, gets into a U.S. military academy, or meets other requirements.

 Talk it over with a financial advisor